 We can then use the Ideal Gas Law to replace densities with virtual temperatures because the pressure of the parcel and its surrounding air is the same:

-If B>0, then the parcel rises; if B<0, then the parcel descends.
+If B > 0, then the parcel accelerates upwards; if B < 0, then the parcel accelerates downwards.

 We look at the instability at each point in the environmental temperature profile and can determine Γenv for each point.